WarmCyan/browser-checklist/README.md

 across you closing the tab/your browser app.
 The `^` and `v` are used to reorder items in the list, I was just too lazy to look up unicode symbols for up and down arrows.

+Also, everything is in a single file, and when you download it it's yours, so you can customize functionality and styling to your hearts content!